gaps-closure/gaps-closure.github.io/docs/C/03-03-02-constraint-model.md

 ### Detailed MiniZinc constraint model **XXX: Review: Rob** {#constraints}

-The following assumes some familiarity with minizinc syntax.
-More about minizinc, it's usage and syntax can be found [here](https://www.minizinc.org/).
+The following assumes some familiarity with MiniZinc syntax.
+More about MiniZinc, it's usage and syntax can be found [here](https://www.minizinc.org/).

 In the model below, the `nodeEnclave` decision variable stores the enclave assignment for each node, the `taint` decision variable stores the label